couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-data.md

 If you would like to add another entity to the APIs, these are the steps to follow:

 - Create the new entity (collection) in the Couchbase bucket.
 You can create the collection using the [SDK](https://docs.couchbase.com/sdk-api/couchbase-java-client-3.5.2/com/couchbase/client/java/Collection.html#createScope-java.lang.String-) or via the [Couchbase Server interface](https://docs.couchbase.com/cloud/n1ql/n1ql-language-reference/createcollection.html).
-- Define the routes in a new file in the `controllers` folder similar to the existing routes like `AirportController.java`.
+- Define the mappings in a new file in the `controllers` folder similar to the existing mappings like `AirportController.java`.
 - Define the service in a new file in the `services` folder similar to the existing services like `AirportService.java`.
 - Define the repository in a new file in the `repositories` folder similar to the existing repositories like `AirportRepository.java`.